infiniteflight/infiniteflight-docs/get-help/aircraft-rental-passes.md

 # Aircraft Rental Passes

-Aircraft Rental Passes allow you to access one aircraft, multiplayer and global scenery for 24 hours.
-It is a new way to access our Pro only aircraft without committing to a subscription.
+Aircraft Rental Passes allow you to access one aircraft, multiplayer, and global scenery for 24 hours.
+It is a new way to access our Pro-only aircraft without committing to a subscription.

-It is currently available in select markets and for select aircraft for users without a Pro subscription.
+This feature is currently available in select markets and for select aircraft, for users without a Pro subscription.

 ## What aircraft can I rent?

 Aircraft Rental Passes are available on select aircraft, and this selection will change over time.

-To confirm if your chosen aircraft can be rented, a RENT AIRCRAFT button will show in the bottom of the Aircraft Selection Page.
+To check if your chosen aircraft can be rented, look for the RENT AIRCRAFT button at the bottom of the Aircraft Selection Page.